The Benefits of Rabi al-Awwal | Muslim Hands UK

 Rabi al-Awwal is one of the most significant months in Islamic history, because humanity was blessed by the birth of the Prophet (saw) during this month.
 He (saw) would eventually lead the world - beginning with the Arabs, Persians and Romans - from the darkness of ignorance and oppression into the light of Tawhid, and true justice and peace.
 His birth was ‘a mercy to the worlds’ [The Noble Qur’an, 21:107], and Allah chose Rabi al-Awwal to illuminate us with this mercy.

 The Prophet (saw) was born in Makkah on a Monday in Rabi al-Awwal, though narrations differ on the exact date.
 Many narrations say the 12th, but others have mentioned different dates between the 8th and the 17th.
-Nevertheless, he (saw) was definitely born on a Monday:
+Nevertheless, he (saw) was definitely born on a Monday, 'Abu Qatada Ansari (ra) reported that Allah's Massenger (saw) was asked about fasting on Monday, whereupon he said, "It is (the day) when I was born and revelation was sent down to me"' [Muslim].

 His birth had been anticipated for a long time.
 Isa (as) had mentioned it to his people five centuries earlier: